25 Things to Get Rid of in Your Fifties

 Cookbooks

-Unless you wrote it or dog-ear the pages, toss it.
+Unless you wrote it or dog-ear the pages because you love it, toss it.
 You have the internet now.

 DVDs of movies you don’t love and ALL VCR TAPES